vinliao/blog-next/src/posts/2020/10/parent-letter.md

 I can tell from personal experience that it was anxiety inducing.
 I earn money not because I want money or love the craft, but because I want to gain the approval and applause of my dad.
 I might outwardly deny it, yet it's one of the driving force behind things.

-And that burden is as heavy as wearing chains and balls around my neck--I have stooped posture; I have a hard time breathing; my back is aching; my shaking legs are about to give up in bearing all these heavy burden.
+And that burden is as heavy as wearing chains and balls around my neck---I have stooped posture; I have a hard time breathing; my back is aching; my shaking legs are about to give up in bearing all these heavy burden.

 Every child in this planet is not free.
 We are like caged birds.
 While we might be well fed, that's not what we truly want.